 Join The Broadway Fan Club for the latest Broadway news and special offers delivered to your inbox.

-The League's Education Committee is excited to continue the League Educator Apple Award program.
-The purpose of this national endeavor is to recognize, reward, and acknowledge the efforts of local schools and community groups that support your organization/venue's education programs relating to Broadway or touring Broadway shows and promote further development of theatre education .
+The League's Audience Engagement Committee is excited to continue the League Educator Apple Award program.
+The purpose of this national endeavor is to recognize, reward, and acknowledge the efforts of local schools and community groups that support your organization/venue's education programs relating to Broadway or touring Broadway shows and promote further development of theatre education.

 Educators and collaborators who have partnered with League members on education programs relating to League-member Broadway and touring Broadway productions are eligible for this award.

-The 2014 awards were presented at the National High School Musical Theatre Awards ceremony on Monday, June 30th.
-The nomination forms for 2015 will be available here in December.
+The 2015 awards will be presented at the National High School Musical Theatre Awards ceremony on Monday, June 29th.

 For more information, contact Rachel Reiner at (212) 703-0215.